sn-datawizard/kafka-postgresql-demo-stream/README.md

 ![image](https://user-images.githubusercontent.com/77932366/183638052-7ad07b5b-ba47-4f88-a954-047c793f4e17.png)

 5. In the pgadmin Browser navigate to 'Tables'.
-Later, the created table will be located.
+Later, the created table will be located here.

 ![image](https://user-images.githubusercontent.com/77932366/183638965-b49fa941-a82b-45d3-b472-3b44ecaa3832.png)

 ## Kafka streaming pipeline

+Open two terminals, one for executing producer.py & the other one for executing consumer.py.

 ### producer.py
 Note that kafka is used for handling real-time data feeds.
 A .csv file is static data so in this script the data will be read line by line to simulate real-time data.